COVID-19 Pandemic Information & FAQ

 When will TCF Center become a temporary alternate care facility in Detroit?

-The U.S. Army Corps of Engineers, (USACE), the Federal Emergency Management Agency (FEMA) and the State of Michigan are now underway in coordination and planning efforts to adapt more than 250,000 square feet of TCF Center into medical care space.
+The U.S. Army Corps of Engineers, (USACE), the Federal Emergency Management Agency (FEMA) and the State of Michigan adapt more than 300,000 square feet of TCF Center into medical care space.
+The TCF Regional Alternate Care Facility opened April 9, 2020.

-The conversion will include two separate floors, which will be segregated based on severity of illness.
-When completed, the conversion will include approximately 1000 bed spaces and stations for medical personnel.
+The conversion includes two separate floors, which will be segregated based on severity of illness, approximately 1000 bed spaces and stations for medical personnel, and was completed in nine days.

 Michigan Governor Gretchen Whitmer said in her announcement of the effort on 3/30/20, “We are proud to partner with the U.S. Army Corps of Engineers, FEMA and the TCF Center to expand capacity in Detroit.
 By mobilizing quickly to construct a large alternate care facility in Detroit, we can help save lives.”

-Are there any cases of COVID-19 in TCF Center?
+Are there any employee cases of COVID-19 in TCF Center?

-No, the TCF Center has not had any known cases of COVID-19.
+No, the TCF Center has not had any known employee cases of COVID-19.

-Have there been any cases of COVID-19 in Detroit?
+How many cases of COVID-19 have there been in Detroit?

 Yes, there have been cases of COVID-19 in Detroit and the state of Michigan.
 Review their COVID-19 webpages for the most current information HERE